ms/buildtogether.tech/process/index.md

 even if there was, it probably shouldn't be done anyway.

 What you do now is find a large whiteboard and draw a 3×3 grid.
-The X axis is labeled "effort", the Y axis "importance", and each is divided into "low", "medium", and "high".
+The X axis is labeled "effort" and is labeled "an hour", "a day", and "a week", while the Y axis "importance", and each is divided into "low", "medium", and "high".
 Next, write each feature's name on a yellow sticky note and put it on the grid.
 You should wind up with something like <span f="process-matrix"></span>.

 {% include figure id="process-matrix" alt="Effort/importance matrix" cap="An example of an effort/importance matrix." fixme=true %}